wp-plugins/antispam-for-all-fields/readme.txt

 == Changelog ==
+= 0.7.8 =
+Added:  Lots of (more then 25%) dots in mail and free-email

 = 0.7.7 =
 Added: Trackback and pingback stage 1, based on Simple trackback validation with topsy blocker Stage 1